OliverColeman/hivis/upgrade2.md

 You can see more [examples of working with DataSeries](https://github.com/OliverColeman/hivis/blob/latest/src/hivis/example/E2_Series.java).

-## Soring and grouping series and tables
+## Sorting and grouping series and tables

 There is now built-in support for obtaining Views of DataSeries and DataTables that sort the values/rows, or group the values/rows.
 A quick synopsis is provided below, but you can see [more in depth examples and information about sorting and grouping DataSeries](https://github.com/OliverColeman/hivis/blob/latest/src/hivis/example/E2_Series.java) and [more in depth examples and information about sorting and grouping DataTables](https://github.com/OliverColeman/hivis/blob/latest/src/hivis/example/E3_Tables.java).